Missing-Children-Society-Canada/messaging/README.md

 - Social context: friends, who, types of activity.
 - Time: social patterns, location patterns etc.

+## Store
+Data is stored in DocumentDB (needs to be moved to SQL Database)

 ## Profile API
 Get Profile data of missing persons that have initiated a call for help.